Anton-Ngan/CXR-Pneumonia-Image-Classification/README.md

 A CNN model was built and trained using the PyTorch framework to detect whether paediatric chest x-ray (CXR) images had pneumonia or not.
 Pneumonia is an infection that causes inflammation in the lungs.
 AP (anterior-posterior or "front-to-back") CXRs are often taken to assist the radiologist in the diagnosis of pneumonia.
 Pneumonia in AP CXRs is often characterised by radiopaque regions within the lobar region of the lungs.
 The [dataset](https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia) was taken from Kaggle.
 Note that this dataset **contains** CXRs from paediatrics aged one to five, so the model would not generalise well to adult CXRs.
+Inferiorly to superiorly, the CXRs in this dataset cover the left and right costophrenic angles to the apex of the lungs.

 The model was trained on a dataset of 5,216 images and tested on a dataset of 624 images.
 The CXR in the dataset was classified into two classes - normal or pneumonia.